deepaksood619/deepaksood619.github.io/docs/ai/courses/chatgpt-prompt-eng.md

 ##### Learn-fast prompt using the 80/20 principle to knowledge

-Prompt: "I want to learn about {insert topic}.
+Prompt: "I want to learn about `{insert topic}`.
 Identify and share the most important 20% of learnings from this topic that will help me understand 80% of it."

 #### Principle 1: Write clear and specific instructions